sdierauf/StefChat/README.md

 ####19/12/2013--

-  private API keys added back to the delegate.
+Private API keys added back to the delegate.

+####17/6/2015

+Images load again, updated to work on iPhone 6